Registration for the Spring Citizen's Police Academy has closed. Watch this page for Fall 2022 updates --

-The curriculum will include training and applications of constitutional law, criminal investigations, human trafficking, as well as crime scene processing.
-Additionally, students will actively learn about defensive tactics, traffic enforcement, pursuits and firearms familiarization.
-Several practical exercises will be conducted so students can perform many elements of everyday law enforcement.
+The curriculum will include courses in constitutional law, criminal investigations, human trafficking, and property crime.
+Additionally, students will actively learn about de-escalation and use of force, traffic enforcement, telecommunications (9-1-1), and vehicle pursuits.
+Several practical exercises will be conducted so that participants gain a working knowledge of the duties and responsibilities required to be a law enforcement officer in Cheyenne.

 Applicants must be at least 18-years-old, agree to a background investigation, have a valid driver’s license, and complete a waiver of liability.
 Space is limited to 30 valid applicants.